wepala/weos-documentation/content/docs/use-cases/create-content.md

 **And** "Sojourner" enters "Some Description" in the "publishedDate" field
 **When** the "Blog" is submitted
 **Then** an error should be returned.

-TODO: Describe creating item with invalid type

-### Create an item that violates uniqueness requirement

-TODO: Describe creating non-unique item

-### Create an item using an endpoint that does not define the response

-TODO: Describe creating item using endpoint with undefined response